bowenchristopher/GRBL-Mini-CNC-Lathe/README.md

 ![ezgif-2-576722ba00](https://user-images.githubusercontent.com/41913546/153733846-d33d92b0-eded-4820-ba22-c7621c50b2a4.gif)

+# Project Overview
 This project was inspired by Ed Fraizer's Post on GRABCAD,
 <br>
 A link to the original post can be found <a href="https://grabcad.com/library/taig-micro-lathe-ii-cnc-conversion-1">here</a>
 <br>
-All CAD models and the original idea are credited to Ed Fraizer
+All CAD models and the original idea are credited to Ed Fraizer That being said all of the models in this post have been revised to improve machinability or fix clearance issues,

 # Machine Review
 This is a great mini CNC lathe for the cost but, it has its limitations.